 I’m reading a very enjoyable novel right now that is completely on point about the way in which the Left operates, especially when it comes to the media and academia.

-The writer is completely tuned into the name calling that substitutes for informed debate.
-For example, when the book’s protagonist, Paul, learns that Leftists starting submitted articles to a magazine that contained misstatements of facts in an effort to shift political sentiment (a la Climategate, although this book predates that effort), the following dialog ensues between Paul and Bill Weider, the magazine’s editor:
+The writer is tuned into the name calling that substitutes for informed debate.
+For example, when the book’s protagonist, Paul, learns that Leftists started submitted articles to a magazine that contained misstatements of facts in an effort to shift political sentiment (a la Climategate, although this book predates that effort), the following dialog ensues between Paul and Bill Weider, the magazine’s editor:

 “But – Bill, why don’t you publish the story you told me?
 Just as you’ve told it to me?
 Let your readers know.
 Let the public see what is happening.”

 Weidler’s frown came back.
 “You know what will happen?
 There will be a campaign against us.
 We’ll be called fascists, war-mongers, American imperialists, witch-hunters.”

 “You’ve forgotten to add ‘hysteria-inciters,’” Paul said, smiling.
 “Strange how often they’ve been using hysteria recently – almost hysterically, in fact.”